An echocardiogram (also called an echo) is a type of

 Look for the cause of abnormal heart sounds

-(murmurs or clicks), an enlarged heart, unexplained chest pains, shortness of
+(murmurs or clicks), an enlarged heart, unexplained chest pain or pressure, shortness of

 breath, or irregular heartbeats.